thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_the_DOM.desc.md

 1. Choose something applicable to that specific HTML tag and add a new style.
 Simple, right?
 1. Practice!

+### Adding Classes to Elements

+While you can use `style` to read or change an element's CSS styles, you can you use `className` to read or change an element's classes. `className` works a little bit differently than `style`:

+1. If you run `elementOfYourChoice.className,` it gives you a string-based list of classes that looks like this - `'tuber potato sweet-potato'`.
+This is how you can read the classes of an element.
+In this case, the element's classes are *tuber*, *potato*, and *sweet-potato*.
+They are listed in a string and separated by spaces.
+1. If you want to modify an element's classes, you run `elementOfYourChoice.className = 'fruit stone-fruit apricot'`.
+In other words, you are setting the element's classes to be *fruit*, *stone-fruit*, and *apricot* via assigning a space-separated list of classes to `className`.

+### Exercise

+Open up the JavaScript Console and use `className` to add three of your favorite dishes as classes to the `body` of this page.
+For any dish with multiple words, use dashes to make sure that it works as one term (e.g. `peanut-butter-and-jelly-sandwich`).

+Ask your neighbor to use each of the classes with `getElementsByClassName` to find the `body`.
+Was your neighbor able to find it using all 3 classes?

 ## Creating new Elements

 #### `createElement`